 No. Your print will not stick to bare aluminum.
 Ensure you have a proper surface coating, such as Kapton® Tape to make sure the polymer to sticks to the plate.

-To remove your high-temp material from your high-temperature build plate, we recommend using a stiff spatula and a rubber mallet to remove stuck-on material.
+To remove high-temp material from the AON3D high-temperature build plate, we recommend the use of a stiff spatula and a rubber mallet to remove stuck-on material.